 Parents normally come to the school randomly to check if their children are present there.
 Some of them visit the school to enquire about their children's academic progress.
-At occasions, the school celebrated national events in which parents are invited.
+At occasions, the school celebrates national events in which parents are invited to attend.
 Parental involvement in private schools was given due regard.
-Parents are regularly invited to attend the parent-teacher meetings (PTMs) in school to discuss the students' progress.
+Parents are regularly invited to attend the PTMs (Parent-Teacher Meetings) in school, to discuss the student's progress.
 Additionally, parents are also called at times to discuss emerging issues regarding their children.
 Parents are also allowed to observe their students in class to see how well they behave and how learning takes place and to attend special events.
 Community schools drew on volunteers among the parents and the community at large to assist the school in conducting vocational training sessions as in embroidery, cooking, handicraft-making etc.